 “… parents who run a family day care receive childcare payments for having their own child in a different day care service at the same time.”

 But what is exactly wrong with this?
-If we go from a world of no formal day care, to one with formal day care at the 1:6 ratio, than we should expect that a third of Mums entering the workforce work in childcare.
+If we go from a world of no formal daycare, to one with formal daycare at the 1:6 ratio, then we should expect that a third of Mums entering the workforce work in childcare.
 And their children will also go to childcare so that Mum can work.

 Do we hear complaints that staff at formal day child care centres whose children are in care at other formal centres are “rorting the system”?
 So simply changing the location from “non-house” to “house” means the system is somehow not working as designed.